Optimal Hardy weights on the Euclidean lattice: Proof of inverse-square bounds with spatial averaging

-The proof follows along the same lines as Theorems \ref{thm:mainspatial} and Corollary \ref{cor:ublb}.
-Here we summarize the necessary modifications.
+The proof follows along the same lines as Theorem \ref{thm:mainspatial}.
+Here we only summarize the necessary modifications.

+First, in the continuum, the Hardy weight given in \eqref{eq:WG} is already of the correct form, so an analog of Proposition \ref{prop:wGbounds} is not needed.

-In the continuum, Definition \eqref{eq:WG} is already in the general form achieved in the discrete setting by Proposition \ref{prop:wGbounds}.
-For the upper bound, we then use Aronson's bound \eqref{eq:aronson} in the original continuum version and note that Lemma 1.4 of \cite{MO2} is also proved in the continuum in Section 2 of \cite{MO2}; see also Lemma 2.1 in \cite{LSW63}.
-For the lower bound, when proving Lemma \ref{lm:onedirection} in the continuum, we argue analogously and replace the telescopic sum in \eqref{eq:telescopic} by an application of the fundamental theorem of calculus.
+For the upper bound, we then use the Nash-Aronson bound \eqref{eq:aronson} in the original continuum version and note that Lemma 1.4 of \cite{MO2} is also proved for the continuum in Section 2 of \cite{MO2}; see also Lemma 2.1 in \cite{LSW63}.
+For the lower bound, the comparison between sectors and cuboids is analogous and for a continuum analog of Lemma \ref{lm:onedirection}, it suffices to replace the telescopic sum in \eqref{eq:telescopic} by an application of the fundamental theorem of calculus.
 The details are left to the reader.